 - Began writing on similar topics in 2016 for various business and academic publications

 - Studied the intersection of narrative and entrepreneurship through her undergraduate studies at Brown University and subsequent professional experiences at startups and nonprofits.

 Rachel Leigh Gross is a writer for The Balance, covering topics ranging from entrepreneurship to small business finance, and business terminology.
 She has built her writing portfolio through private client work, startup thought leadership, and several business publication features.

 Rachel has thrived in the entrepreneurial landscape for 5+ years, bringing her firsthand experience of what it takes to build a company, grow a team, and balance a personal life.
 She wrote on many of these topics in her prior role for a growing startup while simultaneously building a freelance clientele of small to medium-sized businesses.

-Rachel became familiar with the publication world when she started as a contributor at Thrive Global several years ago.
+Rachel became familiar with the publishing world when she started as a contributor at Thrive Global several years ago.
 She also wrote for a short time as a travel guru for Flight Network, focusing on how even entrepreneurs could find time for a life-changing trip.

 Before her full-time work in the startup and nonprofit world began, Rachel studied English literature at Brown University and created an independent study on the intersection of entrepreneurship, narrative, and human connection (i.e. hospitality).